jverne/jverne.github.io/_posts/2015-09-05-beware-the-food-blogger.md

 Wings!
 Wings of the magical chicken!
 From the market!

 So, yeah.
-I threw together a basic sweet and hot sauce using a blackened habeñero and garlic, which will be the basis for an experiment in sticky, spicy wings for dad.
+I threw together a basic sweet and hot sauce using a blackened habeñero and garlic ([loosely based on this recipe](http://www.seriouseats.com/recipes/2011/01/habanero-barbecue-wings-recipe-super-bowl.html)), which will be the basis for an experiment in sticky, *super* **spicy** wings for dad.
 Mom gets her fave butter-and-milder-sauce, and the kiddo gets her special "Tangy" sauce from her own cookbook.
 Everyone is happy!

 Happy Labour Day Weekend, y'all.
 Stay spicy.